-Her love and devotion were tempered by the clear-eyed awareness that Wilde's flaws meant he never could reciprocate those feelings.
-After Wilde reconciled with Douglas and they lived together in Naples, she wrote to a friend: "punishment has not done him much good since it has not taught him the lesson he most needed, namely that he is not the only person in the world" In other words, 'same old Oscar.'
+Her love and devotion were tempered by the clear-eyed awareness that Wilde's nature meant he never could truly reciprocate those feelings.
+After Wilde reconciled with Douglas and they lived together in Naples, she bitterly wrote to a friend: "punishment has not done him much good since it has not taught him the lesson he most needed, namely that he is not the only person in the world" In other words, 'same old Oscar.'
 She never hated her husband and admired his artistic genius to her dying day, but she understood that getting too close to Oscar Wilde would only bring her pain and suffering.
 As painful as it was to her, she kept her distance.

 Constance Holland died in 1899 after a debilitating and painful spinal illness.
 Her suffering is often overlooked in the posthumous drive to make Wilde into some kind of martyr for artistic freedom of expression and open sexuality.
 She seemed so dull and conventional compared to her flamboyant husband.
 How could she compete?
 Fair enough, but at the end of the day, whose love was the most enduring in this story?
 Whose love was truly the most selfless?
 And yet, who suffered the most collateral damage from Wilde's actions?
 There's more than enough tragedy to go around here.

-Still, Wilde's contributions to literature and culture were real and significant.
+Still, his contributions to literature and culture were real and significant.
 The Picture of Dorian Gray is still a great novel.
 The Importance of Being Earnest is still a funny and witty play.
-Salome still amazes audiences to this day.
+Salome amazes audiences to this day.
 His epigrams remain witty, funny, paradoxical, sage, and iconoclastic, even a century later.
 In short, Wilde left the world culturally richer than he found it, even though he left a trail of ruin and suffering for him and those closest to him.

 1. Joseph Pearce.
 The Unmasking of Oscar Wilde.
 Kindle Edition, Ignatius Press, 2015, 497.